Eating Disorder Therapy

 Many people struggle with their relationship with food, body image, and exercise.
 Whether you have been formally diagnosed with an eating disorder or you've just begun to notice some patterns in your food and exercise routine that you question, therapy can help.

-I offer individual therapy, family therapy, skills group therapy, and process group therapy for eating disorders.
+We offer individual therapy, family therapy, and process group therapy for eating disorders.
 For individuals who need more care, additional weekly individual sessions are offered, up to 3 individual sessions per week.
-Further, I have extensive experience in helping my clients step down from a higher level of care or transition to more treatment.
-I value coordinating care with other professionals (dietitians, primary care physicians, psychiatrists) creating a treatment team for each person I work with.
+Further, we have extensive experience in helping clients step down from a higher level of care or transition to more treatment.
+We value coordinating care with other professionals (dietitians, primary care physicians, psychiatrists) creating a treatment team for each person we work with.
 This multidisciplinary team approach to eating disorder treatment provides the most comprehensive care possible.

 Wondering about your own eating and exercise patterns?
 Take a free, anonymous screening provided by NEDA (National Eating Disorders Association) by clicking here.